appakling/appakling.github.io/README.md

 - toki pona dictionary (thanks zrajm)
 - amen break samples to make breakcore :)

-created only bc I was bored of stealing other stuff :skull: (I also need to know more html and css I guess, idk)
+created only bc I was bored of stealing other stuff in their own repo :skull: (I also need to know more html and css I guess, idk)

 ## TO DO